coleifer/peewee/docs/peewee/schema.rst

-Peewee ships two layers of migration tooling in playhouse: the :ref:`migrate <migrate>` module, which provides a Python interface for making schema changes, and the :ref:`migrations runner <migration-runner>`, which run versioned migration scripts.
+Peewee ships two layers of migration tooling in playhouse: the :ref:`migrate <migrate>` module, which provides a Python interface for making schema changes, and the :ref:`migrations runner <migration-runner>`, which runs versioned migration scripts.
 For schema changes in an existing deployment (adding columns, dropping columns, renaming tables, modifying indexes), use one of the following approaches.